grokability/kandji2snipe/README.md

 ## Testing

-It is recomended that you use test/dev Snipe-IT instance for testing and that your backups are up to date.
+It is recommended that you use a test/dev Snipe-IT instance for testing and that your backups are up to date.
 You can spin up a Snipe-IT instance in Docker pretty quickly ([see the Snipe-IT docs](https://snipe-it.readme.io/docs/docker)).

-If you do no thave a test/dev Kandji tenant, you can test kandji2snipe using the `--do_not_update_kandji` argument to prevent data being written back to Kandji.
+If you do not have a test/dev Kandji tenant, you can test kandji2snipe using the `--do_not_update_kandji` argument to prevent data being written back to Kandji.

 ## Acknowledgements